KitaPlatzZentrale/kpz/README.md

 - SlackNotificationService: This Service handles the SNS (Simple Notification Service) integration.
 It includes two Lambda function triggered by SNS notifications one for errors and one for signups and sends messages to Slack.

-- Health Check Service microservice: This microservice is a scheduled Lambda function that periodically calls the /health endpoint of the API.
+- Health Check Service: This Service is a scheduled Lambda function that periodically calls the /health endpoint of the API.
 In case of a 503 response, it sends an SNS event, triggering the Lambda function responsible for sending a Slack message.

 <h2>CI / CD</h2>